devtron-labs/devtron/docs/FAQs/devtron-troubleshoot.md

 ![safari-preferences](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/devtron-troubleshooting/safari-preferences.png)

-2. Now goto login page of Devtron and press `option+command+I`.
+2. Now go to login page of Devtron and press `option+command+I`.
 It will open inspect element.
 3. Then navigate to `Storage`, click on `Cookies` and you would be able to see an argocd token with its value as shown in the image below.

 ![safari-cookie](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/devtron-troubleshooting/safari-cookie.png)